 You can go ahead and drink this morning’s leftovers that are hanging out in your brewer.
 For this recipe, you will need instant coffee.

 There is a huge variety of instant coffee, and talking about all of these would be just too much.
-I will explain just few most important ones.
+I will explain just a few important ones.

-Freeze-Dried Instant Coffee: This is the best variety of instant coffee, in my opinion.
-This type of coffee is often made from higher quality coffee, and especially from Arabica beans.
+This is the best variety of instant coffee, in my opinion.
+This type of coffee is often made from higher quality coffee, especially Arabica beans.

 It’s not quite the same as the classic instant coffee.
 With freeze-dried instant coffee, the coffee extract is frozen and cut into granules.
 These granules will not break under your fingers but instead will keep their shape.

-Because the freeze-dried coffee is made from better beans and uses a different process, it can be on the pricier side.
+Because the freeze-dried coffee is made from Arabica beans and uses a different process, it can be on the pricier side.
 Still, the flavor of this coffee is pure.
-Popular brands are Jacobs, Mount Hagen, Nescafe, and most of the Woolworth’s Instant coffee’s.

 As a note, you will want to get regular instant coffee for this recipe, not instant white coffee, which typically refers to coffee with milk added.